avila/mat2tex/README.md

 - `format(str)` Format of each column of matrix (Default: "%12.0g").
 If only one included it is applied to all columns, otherwise it is applied in a 1 by 1 manner.
-See help format for more information on formating options.
-If less format arguments are passed than number of columns of matrix, I believe stata is crazy enough to cycle through the rest of the columns matrix with last format given by the user ¯\_(ツ)_/¯.  mat2tex won't check mathing lengths in formating arguments and matrix columns.
+See `help format` for more information on formating options.
+If less format arguments are passed than number of columns of matrix, I believe stata is crazy enough to cycle through the rest of the columns matrix with last format given by the user ¯\_(ツ)_/¯.  mat2tex won't check matching lengths in formating arguments and matrix columns.
 The format options is not applied to the rownames (first column)